Trade Stock Indices

 Pivot Points as a Indices Trading tool

-The support and resistance levels calculated from the central pivot point and the previous market width may be used as exit points of the open Indices trades, but are rarely used as entry signals.
-For example, if the stock indices price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.
+The support and resistance levels calculated from the central pivot point & the previous market width may be used as exit points of the open Indices trades, but are rarely used as entry signals.
+For examples, if the stock indices trading price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.

-In pivot point analysis three levels are commonly recognized above and below the central point.
-These are calculated from the range of stock indices price movement in the previous trading period and then added to the central point for resistances and subtracted from it for support levels.
+In pivot point analysis 3 levels are oftenly recognized above & below the central point.
+These are calculated from the range of stock indices price movement in previous trading period and then added to the central point for resistances & subtracted from it for support areas.

 Pivot Points

-Indices Trend Direction: Combined with other Indices analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the stock indices trading market.
-Trades are only taken in the direction of the Indices trend.
-Buy trades occur only when the stock indices price is above the central point and sell stock indices trades occur only when the stock indices price is below the central pivot.
+Indices Trend Direction: Combined with other Indices analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the market.
+Trades are only taken in direction of the Indices trend.
+Buy trades occur only when the stock indices trading price is above the central point and sell stock indices trades occur only when the stock indices trading price is below the central pivot.

 To download Pivot points: